MrkSzef/discord-dm-scraper/README.md

-this little program can intercept all messages sent by account and send it to a webhook, currently it is set to only intercept dms
+This little program can intercept all messages sent by an account and send it to a webhook.
+Currently it is set to only intercept dms.
+It was made for education only and don't use it to do any malicious things.